-June just started and while it may seem terribly early to be thinking about Christmas, believe it or not, in terms of planning a vacation for Christmas week– you’re actually running late.
-We recently had to tell Andrew that his otherwise very nice sized budget for his family of 6 is no where near where it needs to be since at this “late” date, airfare was running about $1000 each to Mexico and the Caribbean.
+Even in the current pandemic crisis, we just had to tell Justin that his budget for his family of 5 was no where near where it needs to be since at this “late” date, airfare was running about $1400 each to Mexico and the Caribbean and over $2000 each to Hawaii.

 What is a good rule of thumb about when should you book your vacation?